ipinfo/ruby/README.md

 `details.country_name` will return the country name, as supplied by the `countries.json` file.
-See below for instructions on changing that file for use with non-English languages. `details.country` will still return country code.
+See below for instructions on changing that file for use with non-English languages. `details.country` will still return the country code.

 ```ruby
 country = details.country # US